IBM/CryoRL-pytorch/README.md

 ## Re-training Hole-Level Regressor

-By assigning custom ground-truth labels to cropped hole-level .png files, CryoRL's image regressor can be closer fit to your data.
+By retraining the image regressor on custom ground-truth labels : cropped hole-level .png files, CryoRL can be closer fit to your data.

 ### Step 0: Assembling Dataset